jonathanmah/statmorph_pipeline/README.md

 # statmorph_pipeline

+The statmorph pipeline is a python pipeline to fit two-dimensional galaxy models and measure each galaxy's concentration, asymmetry, and smoothness.

 ## How To Run Statmorph Script

 The following commands in `code blocks` will be entered in the terminal